remlapmot/remlapmot.github.io/content/post/2025-09-01-self-contained-python-quarto/index.en.md

 ./render
 ```

-Of course uv and Quarto need to be installed and be on their `PATH`.
-Also for running Stata code, that is required to be installed.
-And Windows users need to run this from a Git Bash shell rather than from Powershell or CMD shell.
+Of course uv and Quarto need to be installed and be on their `PATH`, and of course Stata must be installed locally when using that.
+For my colleagues using Windows, they need to run this from a Git Bash shell rather than from Powershell or CMD shell.

-If you are only using the Quarto knitr engine then you don't need this script.
-And I don't use the Python quarto package here as it's currently slightly too limited for my use (I'm not sure it can render profiles).
+If you are only using the Quarto knitr engine then you don't need this script because you don't need Jupyter.

+It's worth pointing out that I haven't used the Python quarto package here as it's currently slightly too limited for my use (I'm not sure it can render profiles).

-For more information about uv script, the full documentation is [here](https://docs.astral.sh/uv/guides/scripts/#creating-a-python-script).
+And for more information about uv Python scripts, the full documentation is [here](https://docs.astral.sh/uv/guides/scripts/#creating-a-python-script).

 ## Summary

-I have shown how to make a self-contained Python script to render Quarto documents within a uv virtual environment without having to do the leg work of creating and activating the environment yourself.
-Hopefully this is helpful for slightly less technical colleagues.
+I have shown how to make a self-contained Python script to render Quarto documents which automatically create their own virtual environment without having to do the leg work of creating and activating the environment yourself.